FlowForwarding/lincx/docs/ling/FASTPATH.md

 linc\_us4\_port:send().

 1. The matching clause of linc\_us4\_port:send() retrieves pid of the process associated with the port.
-This does to lookups in ETS tables.
+This does two lookups to ETS tables.
 Bad.

 1. The packets is sent to the process using gen\_server:cast().
 The use of gen\_server is not justified here.
 The trace shows four layers of function calls